• Skip to primary navigation

 Packages of James E Pepper coffee aged in whiskey barrels.

-Bourbon Coffee at James E Pepper Distillery
+Coffee Beans for Sale at James E Pepper Distillery

 This Kentucky Bourbon Coffee is a Southern take on an Irish coffee, and is the perfect drink to keep you warm this winter.
 This caffeinated cocktail is made with freshly brewed coffee, coffee liqueur, bourbon, and cream.